AIEngineerOnDemand/CurrencyExchangeRatePredictor/readme.md

 1. Clone this repository.
 2. Install the necessary packages.
+3. Adjust the parameters in the `params.yml` file as needed.
+This file contains parameters for data extraction and model training, including the start and end dates and the model order.
-3. Run the scripts in the following order:
+4. Run the scripts in the following order:

 ## Contributing